4 happy seniors

 Reducing stress can reduce your risk of having heart problems

 This can seem a difficult thing to do.
 The more stressed we are the more difficult it becomes to think of reducing our stress levels.
+Reducing our stress levels is really important for heart health.

 Harvard Health emphasises how many health issues are impacted by stress: